davidezordan/RealTimePointClouds/README.md

 *Combining Augmented and Virtual Reality for Remote Collaboration*.

 This project was developed as part of my Master's Degree dissertation.
-The sample enables real-time point clouds transmission of a 3D scene captured with a mobile device to a VR headset.
+The sample enables real-time point clouds transmission of a 3D scene, captured with a mobile device, to a VR headset.

 More details about the implementation and findings have also been described in this session at the [Global XR Conference 2022](https://www.youtube.com/watch?v=fLJ_pID_-cA).
 Slides are available [here](https://davide.dev/global-xr-conference-2022-getting-started-real-time-point-clouds-ar-vr/).